 From there, you can easily take the lift up to Acropolis.
 Find here details about how to get to the Acropolis lift and the map with the dotted routes for people in wheelchairs.

-If you walk Acropolis, you should keep in mind that both Acropolis entrances are uphill with steps up to the Parthenon and the other Temples.
+If you will not use the lift you should keep in mind that both Acropolis entrances are uphill with steps up to the Parthenon and the other Temples.

 Steps at Propylaea on Acropolis